JetBrains/kotlin-web-site/docs/topics/basic-types.md

 #### Unsigned arrays and ranges

 > Unsigned arrays and operations on them are in [Beta](components-stability.md).
-They are almost stable, but migration
+They can be changed incompatibly at any time.
-> steps may be required in the future.
-We'll do our best to minimize any changes you will have to make.
+> Opt-in is required (see the details below).
 >
 {type="warning"}